Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Introduction

+\item We find that the lifetime of serverless function instances significantly exceeds the lifetime of the data objects transmitted across functions, indicating the opportunity for using the instances' memory for buffering the transmissions.

-\item We introduce \shortn{}, which uses control/data path separation to pass a secure object reference to a consumer function instance as part of an invocation request, and delegates to the consumer pulling the data from the producer's memory. \shortn{} supports various inter-function communication patterns and is fully compatible with serverless autoscaling infrastructure.
+\item We introduce \shortn{}, which uses control/data path separation to pass an object reference to a consumer function instance as part of an invocation request, and delegates to the consumer, pulling the data from the producer's memory. \shortn{} supports various inter-function communication patterns and is fully compatible with serverless autoscaling infrastructure.